Culture, Arts & Media

 One reason Eisenman matters is that the distortions are not evasions.
 They are methods.

 That is part of what the MacArthur Foundation recognized in 2015 when it honored Eisenman for restoring the human figure to renewed cultural significance.
-The foundation's language, echoed on museum pages, points toward something real: Eisenman made figuration feel newly necessary without returning it to old heroic terms.
+The foundation's language, echoed on museum pages, points toward the central fact: Eisenman made figuration feel newly necessary without returning it to old heroic terms.

 The figures do not dominate the world.
 They endure it, perform inside it, joke within it, and sometimes look crushed by it.